Unevenly Bin Continuous Variab es in R

 Learning Objectives

-- plot an
+• plot an sf object

-object- create a choropleth map with
+• create a choropleth map with ggplot

-- add a basemap with
+• add a basemap with ggmap

-to improve legend colors- use
+• use RColorBrewer to improve legend colors

-to improve legend breaks- create a choropleth map with
+• create a choropleth map with tmap

-- create an interactive map with
+• create an interactive map with leaflet

-map with popups and layer controls
+• customize a leaflet map with popups and layer controls

-In the preceding examples we have used the base plot
+In the preceding examples we have used the base plot command to take a quick look at our spatial objects.

 In this section we will explore several alternatives to map spatial data with R. For more packages see the "Visualisation" section of the CRAN Task View.